Canop/broot/website/src/community.md

 ... needs your help too.

-Tell us what seems to be unclear or missing, what tricks should be added.
+Tell me what seems to be unclear or missing, what tricks should be added.

+Or for simple corrections, head to [the source](https://github.com/Canop/broot/tree/main/website)